KanatAkmatov/my-cv-1/README.md

       <dd>
         I had graduated from  private school "Taalim" (2008-2019)

         and in autumn of 2019 became an "INAI" student.
-This year

-        I started going to the IT-RUN programming courses.

       </dd>
 </dl>